caspg/caspg.github.io/_drafts/optimizing-full-text-search-with-postgres-materialized-view-rails-edition.md

 ## Full-text search using materialized view

-Thanks to ActiveRecord, model can be backed by a view.
+Thanks to ActiveRecord, a model can be backed by a view.
 We can define search scope on such model in the same way we did with `JobPost` model.
 This time, we want to search against tsvector type column, instead of using an expression (which is used by default).
-It won't create tsvector during each search and will use previously created index.
+It won't create tsvector during each search and will use a previously created index.

 ```ruby
 class JobPostSearch < ApplicationRecord